benkeser/r2weight/README.md

     ##          [,1]
     ## [1,] 15.80969

-We can call `r2_optWeight` to get an estimate of the cross-validated R-squared for predicting the combined outcome with Super Learner.
+Next, we call `r2_optWeight` to estimate the cross-validated R-squared for predicting the combined outcome with Super Learner.

 ``` r
 # cross-validated R-squared